PipeWire/pipewire/doc/dox/config/pipewire-client.conf.5.md

 \endparblock

 @PAR@ client.conf  dither.noise = 0
+\parblock
 This option will add N bits of random data to the signal.
+When no dither.method is specified, the random data will flip between [-(1<<(N-1)), 0] every 1024 samples.
+With a dither.method, the dither noise is amplified with 1<<(N-1) bits.

 This can be used to keep some amplifiers alive during silent periods.
+One or two bits of noise is usually enough, otherwise the noise will become audible.
 This is usually used together with `session.suspend-timeout-seconds` to disable suspend in the session manager.

+Note that PipeWire uses floating point operations with 24 bits precission for all of the audio processing.
+Conversion to 24 bits integer sample formats is lossless and conversion to 32 bits integer sample formats are simply padded with 0 bits at the end.
+This means that the dither noise is always only in the 24 most significant bits.
+\endparblock

 @PAR@ client.conf  dither.method = none
 \parblock